EliasK93/BEiT-image-transformer-for-food-classification/README.md

 |  [microsoft/beit-base-patch16-224](https://huggingface.co/microsoft/microsoft/beit-base-patch16-224)  | ImageNet-21k (14m images, 21k classes, at resolution 224x224) |  ImageNet 2012 (1m images, 1k classes, at resolution 224x224)   |
 |      [microsoft/beit-base-patch16-224-pt22k-ft22k](https://huggingface.co/microsoft/microsoft/microsoft/beit-base-patch16-224-pt22k-ft22k)       | ImageNet-21k (14m images, 21k classes, at resolution 224x224) | ImageNet-21k (14m images, 21k classes, at resolution 224x224)   |

-All pre-trainings hand the images to the model in patches of size 16x16.
-Each model has about 86m parameters.
+In all pre-trainings, the images were handed to the model in patches of size 16x16.
+Each model has a size of about 86m parameters.

 <br>